NorthwaveSecurity/fridax/README.md

 Frida is a toolkit that allows us to do exactly that.
 It is a dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers.
 Using Frida you can, for example, inject and modify code of iOS and Android applications on runtime.
 However, if the application that is being pentested is a Xamarin application, it becomes more difficult to modify code on runtime, since Xamarin applications are basically wrappers that run a .NET binary.

-**Fridax to the rescue!**.
-Fridax allows you to easily modify the .NET binary inside a Xamarin application on runtime.
+**Fridax to the rescue!** Fridax allows you to easily modify the .NET binary inside a Xamarin application on runtime.
 We've included some example scripts that e.g. modify constructor or function arguments.

 Happy hacking!